corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/deploy-corda-cluster.md

 1. Download `corda-worker-images.tar` from the [R3 Customer Hub](https://r3.force.com/).

-2. Inflate and load the `corda-worker-images.tar` file into the local Docker engine with the following command:
+2. Inflate and load the `corda-worker-images-eagle.tar` file into the local Docker engine with the following command:
    ```shell
    docker load -i corda-worker-images.tar
    ```